skybert/skybert-net/src/pages/cv.md

   netstat.

 # Non-technical matters
-## Icntys International / KIA, Volunteer teacher, August 2006 > Present
+## Ichtys International / KIA, Volunteer teacher, August 2006 ➡️ 2015
+→

-Once a week for many years now, I have worked as a volunteer teacher teaching Norwegian to immigrants from all over the world.
+Once a week for nine years, I worked as a volunteer teacher teaching Norwegian to immigrants from all over the world.
 During these years, I have had great fun teaching at all levels, from the students who do not speak a word of Norwegian, to the ones who have need to polish and further improve their already well functioning language.

 ## Organisations
 - [Cafe Ichtys International](https://www.facebook.com/groups/2594375227/),